-Good conversion rates indicate that you are getting right attention and customers are impressed with your offers.
-Getting customer has become increasingly important as consumers show shorter attention spans.
+Good conversion rates indicate that you are getting the right attention and customers are impressed with your offers.
+Getting customers has become increasingly important as consumers show shorter attention spans.
 It means content must be improved to catch the attention of customers very quickly and not just that, they have to act positively too.

 Essential Conversion Rate Metrics

 This list of essential conversion rate metrics can help focus on the most critical metrics to focus on.
 This is important because there are an overwhelming number of useful metrics you need to evaluate.
-For busy executives,, this can be time-consuming and not feasible given limited resources.
+For busy executives, this can be time-consuming and not feasible given limited resources.
 Focus on these important conversion rate metrics and you can achieve and understand your website conversion rate performance and improve them:

 1. Traffic Sources

 The most significant metric isn’t always how many people visit you, it is more helpful to understand where the traffic is coming from.
-Understanding your traffic sources can help you examine the countries or territories that converts better.
+Understanding your traffic sources can help you examine the countries or territories that convert better.
 That can help you channel your advertising budget more appropriately.